orlandovegaGL/interview-exercises/software-engineer-interview/BE/README.md

         - Response: Redirect to the url associated with the slug
         - Errors:
           - HTTP 400 status if the slug does not exist

+   **Future Work:**

+   Add Spring Security to include authentication.

+   Add a Proxy in the FE server to exclude the CORS configuration.